DougTrajano/ToChiquinho/docs/glossary.en.md

 Hate speech based on health conditions, such as against disabled people.[^4]

-### Gender Attack

-Negative or hateful comments targeting someone because of their gender identity, sexual orientation.[^2]

 ### Ideology

 Hate speech based on a person's ideas, such as feminist or left wing ideology.[^4]